ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 - Step 3: Modify `k3s.yaml` configuration file for using the IP address instead of localhost

 - Step 4: Enable HTTPS connectivity on port 6443 between the server and the k3s control node

+In case of HA deployment, k3s api load balancer ip can be used instead of the IP of any of the single nodes.

 ## K3S Automatic Upgrade